Sau Lan Wu: Higgs boson

-Wu’s team in Wisconsin was the first American group to join the ATLAS Collaboration at CERN, in 1993, however, her hunt for the Higgs Boson had started earlier at the Large Electron–Positron (LEP) Collider also at CERN.
+Wu's team in Wisconsin was the first American group to join the ATLAS Collaboration at CERN, in 1993, however, her hunt for the Higgs Boson had started earlier at the Large Electron–Positron (LEP) Collider also at CERN.
 Together with other scientists at LEP they observed a number of Higgs boson candidates, but the observation was not statistically significant and they were only able to set a lower limit on the mass of the hypothetical Higgs Boson particle at 114.4 GeV (at the 95% confidence level).
 In 2000 CERN had shut the LEP collider so that the Large Hadron Collider could be built in its place.

 On July 4, 2012, following the immense efforts of the ATLAS and CMS Collaborations, CERN announced the discovery of a boson consistent with the predicted characters of Higgs boson with a mass of 125 GeV.
 This was a statistically significant discovery at the level of 5-sigma, a term meaning that the odds it occurred by chance are less than 1 in 3.5 million.
 This discovery completes the Standard Model of particle physics which explains most of the phenomena in the visible Universe.

 Wu is credited as a significant contributor to the discovery with her Wisconsin's group work on the two key decay channels that led to the discovery of the Higgs boson, the decay of the Higgs boson into two gamma-rays (H→ɣɣ), and the decay of the Higgs boson into four leptons (H→ZZ*→4ℓ).

-PhD Students

-Sau Lan Wu has mentored 65 PhD students and several became successful academics themselves.
+In March 2013, Wu was pictured with Peter Higgs and a few other leading CERN researchers on the front page of the Science Times section of The New York Times for Dennis Overbye's feature "Chasing the Higgs".

+In her later research, Wu worked on applications of artificial intelligence and quantum computing in high-energy physics.
+She was corresponding author of a 2021 study applying a quantum-kernel machine-learning method to Higgs-boson production in association with top quarks at the LHC.
+In 2022, at the invitation of Nature Reviews Physics, Wu and Shinjae Yoo published an article on the challenges and opportunities of quantum machine learning in high-energy physics.

+Mentorship